mpiraux/draft-piraux-quic-plugins/draft-piraux-quic-plugins.md

 # Exchanging QUIC Plugins {#exchanging-plugins}

-Injecting QUIC Plugins locally in the underlying QUIC implementation allows the application to tune it to its needs.
+Injecting QUIC Plugins locally allows the application to tune the underlying QUIC implementation to its needs.
 But some use-cases requires adapting the peer behavior.
 In those cases, being able to exchange plugins helps to fill this gap.